Addepar/ember-table/tests/dummy/app/pods/docs/why-ember-table/template.md

 Ember Table is also a relatively lightweight table solution, currently weighing in at `22kb` (minified and gzipped) with plenty of extra weight to shed.
-Compare that to ag-grid (`152kb`) or HandsOnTable (`196kb`) and you can see how a table solution that integrates with the framework directly can save quite a few bytes.
+Compare that to standalone table solutions like ag-grid (`152kb`) or HandsOnTable (`196kb`) and you can see how a table solution that integrates with the framework directly can save quite a few bytes.